-How Movus is helping dumb machines join the IoT era
+How MOVUS is helping dumb machines join the IoT era

 The world is full of dumb machines, and Brad Parsons wants to drag them whirring, gurgling and buzzing into the Internet of Things era.

-Parsons is the founder and CEO of Brisbane company Movus, which sells a pay-as-you-go service that he describes as being somewhat akin to a Fitbit for machines: A device that can be easily attached to a piece of non-instrumented industrial equipment and with the aid of some AI smarts give its owner an indication of when things are starting to go south.
+Parsons is the founder and CEO of Brisbane company MOVUS, which sells a pay-as-you-go service that he describes as being somewhat akin to a Fitbit for machines: A device that can be easily attached to a piece of non-instrumented industrial equipment and with the aid of some AI smarts give its owner an indication of when things are starting to go south.

-Before founding Movus, Parsons worked in a range of heavy asset industries such as mining and freight rail.
+Before founding MOVUS, Parsons worked in a range of heavy asset industries such as mining and freight rail.
 His focus was on strategic projects that blended the worlds of IT and OT, such as mine-site automation and condition monitoring programs.

 Parsons found that although a lot of big, heavy industrial assets are instrumented, there’s a large layer of assets — so-called B-class assets — that aren’t.